> Controlled, reproducible stimulation of your System Under Test (SUT)

 Creating a Stimulation

 With a communication description and a suitable network interface connection, the desired stimuli are applied to the SUT via the selected communication channel.
-Flexible adaptations to existing needs, such as the integration of additional tools, are made possible by CANoe's open and flexible interfaces.
+Flexible adaptations to existing needs are possible, such as external control of CANalyzer.

-Typically, the stimulation sequence is controlled with the user interfaces or function blocks created in CANoe.
-At any time, data can be manually redefined as needed and integrated into CANoe stimulation.
+Typically, the stimulation sequence is controlled with the user interfaces or function blocks created in CANalyzer.
+At any time, data can be manually redefined as needed and integrated into CANalyzer stimulation.

 The execution of a stimulation and its analysis is supported by the following methods:

-Signal generators to create signal sequences with manual or periodic execution
+Signal Generators for creating signal sequences with manual or periodic execution

-Signal replay for playing back a recorded signal course
+Signal Replay for playing back a recorded signal waveform